GodloveD/TAMUQ-workshop/mpi/README.md

 Singularity employs a "hybrid" MPI model allowing you to run MPI jobs more easily.
 The basic idea is that Singularity expects MPI to be present both inside and outside of the container.
-When you execute an container with MPI code, you will call `mpiexec` or a similar command outside of Singularity on the `singularity` command itself.
+When you execute a container with MPI code, you will call `mpiexec` or a similar binary on the `singularity` command itself.
 The MPI process outside of the container will then work in tandem with MPI inside the container and the containerized MPI code to instantiate the job.